Ishaq Dar: Foreign Minister (2024–present)

 In August 2025, Dar visited Bangladesh, a year after Bangladesh's July Revolution, in which Sheikh Hasina was ousted from power.
 Dar was the first senior Pakistani official to visit Bangladesh since 2012, signalling a major diplomatic reset amid Bangladesh's icing relations with neighbouring India.

-In September 2025, during an interview with Al Jazeera, Ishaq Dar contradicted Donald Trump’s claim that Washington had brokered peace between India and Pakistan during the 2025 India-Pakistan conflict.
+In September 2025, during an interview with Al Jazeera, Ishaq Dar contradicted Donald Trump's claim that Washington had brokered peace between India and Pakistan during the 2025 India-Pakistan conflict.
 Dar said that when a ceasefire offer was relayed by Secretary Marco Rubio on 10 May, it was suggested that talks with India would follow at an "independent place".
 However, during a meeting on 25 July in Washington, Rubio told him that India considered the matter a bilateral issue implying that mediation was declined.

+In November 2025, Ishaq Dar met with NATO Secretary General Mark Rutte in Brussels to discuss deeper cooperation on regional security, counterterrorism, and the strengthening of the Pakistan–NATO partnership.

+During the 2026 Afghanistan–Pakistan War, Ishaq Dar served as the primary diplomatic figure, managing the fallout of escalated border hostilities and coordinating Pakistan's international response.
+Following the intensification of border clashes in February 2026, Dar focused on intense diplomatic efforts to manage the crisis while maintaining a firm stance on national sovereignty.

+In March 2026, Ishaq Dar condemned the joint Israeli-American strikes on Iran.
+Citing the September 2025 bilateral Strategic Mutual Defence Agreement, Dar warned Tehran against retaliation targeting Saudi Arabia.